oracle/weblogic-image-tool/documentation/site/content/userguide/tools/multiplatform-build.md

 , and the build will continue.
 The best way to solve this is use manual build in each respective platform as mentioned in last section.

-2. You may encounter `SELINUX` security issue, usually it appears some build commands failed.
+2. You may encounter `SELinux` security issue, usually it appears some build commands failed.
 You can check for errors in `/var/log/messages` and search for for `QEMU`.
 In this case, you need to work with your administrator either relax the security policy or setup customized policy.
 This is environment specific.